joelpeckham/jpeckham.com/content/projects/FORTH Compiler in Python.md

         return True
 ```

-These two small funtions will help us by splitting our code into small pieces called tokens and by checking if a given lexeme is an integer.
+These two small functions will help us by splitting our code into small pieces called tokens and by checking if a given lexeme is an integer.

 ## Getting primitive